econia-labs/econia/src/move/econia/doc/market.md

 If a buy, attempts to spend all quote coins.
 If a sell, attempts to sell all base coins.

+Passes all base coins to matching engine if a buy or a sell, and passes all quote coins to matching engine if a buy.
+If a sell, does not pass any quote coins to matching engine, to avoid intermediate quote match overflow that could occur prior to fee assessment.

 <a name="@Type_Parameters_27"></a>